CyberT33N/ErrorManager/README.md

     throw new RuntimeError(errorTitle, new Error(errorMessage))
 })

-// Middleware should be the last of all.. app.use(errorMiddleware)
+// errorMiddleware is error handle middleware which will be triggered when you throw error. app.use(errorMiddleware)

 this.server = app.listen(port)